 The design and development of the verification and inspection database system were contracted to Bewsys by UNOPS.
 In scoping through the requirements of the task, the Bewsys consulting team developed a database that served as an interface between UNVIM and stakeholders and performed desired functions such as processing clearance requests, archiving records, records, notifying requesting parties of missing and/or additional documents, and/or upcoming inspections, and auditing and summary reports.

-The verification and inspection database was built on the registration, monitoring and evaluation, document library, report generation, system administration, and integrated content management modules of the Bewsys Regulatory MIS.
+The verification and inspection database was built on the registration, monitoring and evaluation, document library, report generation, system administration, and integrated content management modules of the Bewsys e-Governance.
 The database the Bewsys technical team developed, featured data from the existing database.

 The team also uploaded and configured the database to the UNOPS hosting server.
 The system was created to send notifications to clients or external users when new requests were submitted.
 Error reports from requesting parties were made to be automatically sent to the UNVIM database team or processing team for timely action.
 To easily manage users, forms, and access control, a user-friendly interface for internal users to view a summary of all submitted applications and details of each application were featured.
 To ensure that data inputs from requesting parties were complete and valid, the technical team featured data validation in the design process.